 I primarily work as a book-length editor these days for both traditional publishing houses, trade publishers, non-profit organization, and individual authors.
 As an editor I specialize in non-fiction, with a particular emphasis on medical writing, science writing, social science writing, environmental writing, and business-related books.
 I also occasionally take on a novel.
 Some of my past and current clients include Random House, BenBella Books, Consumer Reports, The New York Times Company, Forbes, The Chicago Tribune, Beyond Type 1, The Mayo Clinic, Healthline Media, The University of Iowa Press, Bull City Press, and the Jenny Holzer Studio Gallery.

 I'm proud of my adaptability and versatility.
 Today an editor or a writer can't be just one thing.
-My goal is always to create work that's right for the client: that speaks in his or her voice, supports his or her brand, and achieves his or her goals.
+My goal is always to create work that's right for the client: that speaks in their voice, supports their brand, and achieves their goals.
 You may not even know exactly what you need.
 Let's talk.
 Writing and editing aren't just acts of composition after all; they're acts of imagining and envisioning.